muratk3n/thirdwave/en/README.md

 ---

-Shld we remove even the smallest direct-dem practices, along with referandums (banned), making the whole process to go through representatives.
+We should remove even the smallest direct-dem practices, along with referandums, making the whole process to go through representatives.
 Remember the California recall election circus?

 ---